My Goal as an Educator

 I’d love it if they said they learned how to be persuasive.
 From the experience of taking my class they’re not afraid to ask questions, whether it’d be to ask for help, to challenge their instructor or respectfully challenge authority.
 I want them to say they found out they’re creative, or even better, that they found new ways to be creative.
 I would hope they’d tell me that they learned new things about themselves as a result of taking my class.
 I’d also hope they not only felt this way about my class but from every class they took in the school.

-But the backbone of my approach is the philosophy that learning should be put in the hands of the students.
-The teacher merely structures a course, enabling the students to work within a space that invites them to question, think, and explore.
+The backbone of my approach is the philosophy that learning should be put in the hands of the students.
+The teacher acts as a course designer, guide, and motivator who enables the students to work within a space that encourages them to question, think, and explore.